carpentries/lesson-development-training/episodes/24-collaborating.md

 ## Managing communication

-Having an open, publicly-visible list of all the issues with your project provides a helpful way of communicating with people external and internal to your project to let them know you are aware of issues and you are working on them.
-This also can be used as an indicator (to external people) that the project is active and
+Having an open, publicly-visible list of all the issues with your project is a helpful way of letting people know you are aware of issues and you are working on them.
+This can indicate to an external audience that the project is active.
-(for internal team members) provide at a glance view of the state the project is in, making it easier to prioritise future work.
+It also provides you and your collaborators with an "at a glance" view of the state of the project, making it easier to prioritise future work.

 As we have seen in the previous episode, GitHub's notifications framework **Mentions** plays an important part in communicating between collaborators and is used as a way of alerting team members of activities and referencing one issue/comment/pull requests from another.